The Role Of Your Kidneys

 Kidney transplant – Kidney transplants replace the damaged kidney with one from a donor.
 Usually, there is a long wait to receive a donor kidney that’s compatible with your body.
 The benefit of a kidney transplant is that the new kidney can work (with help of immunosuppressive drugs) and dialysis isn’t required.
 The risk of a kidney transplant is that the body can reject the kidney.

-WWMG NEPHROLOGY
+WWMG Nephrology

 The Nephrology department at WWMG is dedicated to the diagnosis and treatment of diseases of the kidney.
-Through the recognition of risk factors, prevention methods, early detection, and treatment plans, our services are designed to save kidney function and abolish a patient’s future need for serious treatments such as dialysis.
-To learn more about the WWMG Nephrology department, visit our website and contact us to make an appointment with one of our specialists.
+Through the recognition of risk factors, prevention methods, early detection, and treatment plans, our services are designed to save kidney function and reduce or eliminate a patient’s need for serious treatments like dialysis in the future.